AdityaaRavi/Visage/README.md

 ### Password

-Right now, users' password are transmitted as plain text upon login...
+Right now, users' password are transmitted as plain text upon login and user creation (and in no other case)...
 While this should be fine as long as the connection is SSL encrypted, it is definitely not ideal.
-So one of the next steps for Visage is to do away with passwords entirely (at on our side) and implement 3rd party login.
+So one of the next steps for Visage is to do away with passwords entirely (on our side at least) and implement 3rd party login.
 (Example: Login with Google)

 ## Future Plans
-1. I am currently learning AWS and I plan to host Visage there in the near future.
+1. I am currently learning AWS and I plan to host Visage there in the near future instead of locally.

 2. It is a lot easier and secure for Visage and for Visage's users if we use a 3rd party login service.
 So I am planning to use login via Google and not deal with passwords on my own.